NicBuihner/work-tools/GSuite/ZoomSAML/README.md

   * staff -> staff

 The first three attributes are already part of our user data in GSuite.
-The last four need to be added ie:
+The last four need to be added to a [custom schema](https://developers.google.com/admin-sdk/directory/v1/reference/schemas) in GSuite eg:
 ```
 User:
   CustomSchemas: